 Who Performs Uterine Fibroid Embolization

-Interventional radiologists usually perform uterine artery embolization.
+Interventional radiologists usually perform uterine embolization.
 Interventional Radiology, is a sub-specialty of radiology that uses minimally invasive image-guided procedures to diagnose and treat diseases in nearly every organ system in the body.
 Interventional radiologists diagnose and treat patients using the least invasive techniques currently available in order to minimize risk to the patient and improve health outcomes.

 How is Uterine Fibroid Embolization Performed

 Uterine fibroid embolization is performed with a small catheter (2 mm in diameter) inserted into the femoral artery at the level of the groin under local anesthesia.
 Under imaging guidance, the interventional radiologist will enter selectively into both uterine arteries and inject small (sub-mm) particles that will block the blood supply to the fibroids.
 The UAE procedure results in limited blood supply to the fibroids, which prevents further growth and heavy bleeding.
 For more information on how is uterine fibroid embolization performed, request a consultation here.